postmanlabs/newman/README.md

   precedence and can be overridden by environment variables having the same name.

 - `-d <source>`, `--iteration-data <source>`<br />
   Specify a data source file (JSON or CSV) to be used for iteration as a path to a file or as a URL.
+To run on a subset of the data use `--iteration-data-from` and `--iteration-data-to` to specify start and end points.
   [Read More](https://learning.postman.com/docs/postman/collection-runs/working-with-data-files/)

+- `--iteration-data-from <number>`<br />
+  Specify the index to start the iterations from when used in conjunction with iteration data file.

+- `--iteration-data-to <number>`<br />
+  Specify the index to end the iterations at when used in conjunction with iteration data file.

 - `-n <number>`, `--iteration-count <number>`<br />
   Specifies the number of times the collection has to be run when used in conjunction with iteration data file.